 - Many patients return to normal activity within 1 to 2 weeks

 - Heavy lifting is restricted for roughly 4 weeks

 Gastric Bypass Disadvantages

-- Portion of digestive tract is bypassed, reducing absorption of some nutrients
+- Reduced absorption of some nutrients

 Gastric Bypass Risks